-The term test will be 1.5 hours in duration and will be held on Saturday, February 27, 2010 as noted in the Aurora Student Online Class Schedule.
+The term test will be 2 hours in duration and will be held on Saturday, March 5, 2011, commencing at 9:30 a.m., as noted in the Aurora Student Online Class Schedule.
 The material to be covered will be announced in class.
 The final examination will be 2 hours in duration and will be scheduled by the Registrar's Office.
 It will cover the entire course with emphasis on material covered since the mid-term test.
 Members of the University's (Provincial or National) athletic teams should normally give 3 weeks notice for special arrangements to be made for writing the term test or final examination off campus.

 The term test will be all multiple-choice.
-The final examination will contain both multiplechoice questions and a written component, in an approximate 70:30 ratio.
+The final examination will contain both multiple-choice questions and a written component, in an approximate 70:30 ratio.
 For the test and examination: (i) non-programmable hand-held calculators are permitted (graphing calculators are not permitted), (ii) electronic devices, such as cell phones and head phones, are prohibited, (iii) statistical tables will be provided, if required, (iv) selected formulae will be provided.